smitelli/cosmodoc/src/content/topics/map-drawing-functions/index.md

     2x="light-components-1368x.png"
     3x="light-components-2052x.png" >}}

-{{< note >}}Pay special attention to the light fixture in the game screenshot on the left above.
+{{% note %}}Pay special attention to the light fixture in the game screenshot on the left above.
 It does not contribute to the lighting effect; it is merely an arrangement of four solid map tiles, no different from any other decorative element in the game.
-Only the lightened gray trapezoidal area is part of the lighting system.{{< /note >}}
+Only the lightened gray trapezoidal area is part of the lighting system.{{% /note %}}

 A map designer should be mindful of how many lights are present in the level and how many tiles they can cover.
 (The example image contains 18 lights: eight west, eight east, and two middle types.
 There is an additional 70 tiles of flooding.)
 The game must evaluate the full area flooded by _every light on the map_ to determine if any part of the effect enters the scrolling game window.
 This is recomputed from scratch every frame.
 Conceivably this would allow for situations like moving platforms dynamically interrupting the flooded area and casting "shadows," but none of the stock maps do this and the result looks unconvincing in practice: